telefonicaid/perseo-fe/documentation/metrics_api.md

 * **incomingTransactions**: number of requests consumed by Orion.
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
-* **incomingTransactionRequestSize**: total size (bytes) in requests associated to incoming transactions ("in" from the point of view of Orion).
+* **incomingTransactionRequestSize**: total size (bytes) in requests associated to incoming transactions ("in" from the point of view of Perseo).
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
-* **incomingTransactionResponseSize**: total size (bytes) in responses associated to incoming transactions ("out" from the point of view of Orion).
+* **incomingTransactionResponseSize**: total size (bytes) in responses associated to incoming transactions ("out" from the point of view of Perseo).
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
 * **incomingTransactionErrors**: number of incoming transactions resulting in error.
 * **serviceTime**: average time to serve a transaction.
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
-* **outgoingTransactions**: number of requests sent by Orion (both notifications and forward requests to CPrs).
+* **outgoingTransactions**: number of requests sent by Perseo (both notifications and forward requests to CPrs).
   All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
-* **outgoingTransactionRequestSize**: total size (bytes) in requests associated to outgoing transactions ("out" from the point of view of Orion).
+* **outgoingTransactionRequestSize**: total size (bytes) in requests associated to outgoing transactions ("out" from the point of view of Perseo).
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
-* **outgoingTransactionResponseSize**: total size (bytes) in responses associated to outgoing transactions ("in" from the point of view of Orion).
+* **outgoingTransactionResponseSize**: total size (bytes) in responses associated to outgoing transactions ("in" from the point of view of Perseo).
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
 * **outgoingTransactionErrors**: number of outgoing transactions resulting in error.